mecha-cms/mecha/README.md

  1. Make sure that you already have the required components.
  2. Download **Mecha** by cloning this **GitHub** repo.
  3. Upload **Mecha** through your FTP/SFTP to the public folder/directory in your site.
  4. Type `http://example.org/install.php` in the browser for installing.
-Or, if you placed this CMS in a sub-folder, type `http://example.org/sub-folder-name/install.php` instead [^1]
+Or, if you placed this CMS in a sub-folder, type `http://example.org/sub-folder-name/install.php` instead &mdash;Seriously, if you really typed domain **http://example.org** in the browser, then you really are in a big trouble!
  5. Add your name, your username and your password in the form.
  6. Log in!
  7. After logged in, you can start configuring your blog by visiting the configuration page.